nmaguirre/nmaguirre.github.io/_pages/supervision.md

 ---
 ##### Assistant Researchers

-* Renzo Degiovanni (on leave, pursuing a postdoc at SnT University of Luxembourg, Luxembourg)
+* Renzo Degiovanni (on leave, currently a Senior R&T Associate at the Luxembourg Institute of Science and Technology, Luxembourg)
 * Simón Gutiérrez Brida
 * Facundo Molina (on leave, pursuing a postdoc at IMDEA Software, Madrid, Spain)
 * Germán Regis